Kevin Clancy - Software Engineer

 CertiK

 At CertiK, I used Python to develop an abstract interpretation tool on top of the Slither static analyzer for Solidity code.
 This tool performed both points-to and integer range analyses.
 The former was used as a basis for taint tracking and many other ad-hoc bug detection tools.
 The latter was used for detecting integer overflows, division by zero, and unsafe casts.
+According to activity in CertiK’s custom github branch, this tool was used as recently as Summer 2025.
 After a year at CertiK, I was promoted to Senior Software Engineer.
 My deep knowledge of abstract interpretation and order theory made me effective in this role.

 Amazon